mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/elastic/3.0.0-7.3.2/configuration/index.md

 ## Elasticsearch Metrics

-`Elasticsearch Prometheus Exporter` collect Metrics for `Prometheus`.

-Preconfigured `alert-rules`/`grafana-dashboards` stored in  `dcos/grafana-dashboards`/`dcos/prometheus-alert-rules` repositories.
+Elasticsearch Prometheus Exporter collects Metrics for Prometheus.
+Preconfigured `alert-rules` and/or `grafana-dashboards` are stored in  `dcos/grafana-dashboards` and/or `dcos/prometheus-alert-rules` repositories.
 Otherwise you can use your one and just point them in `dcos-monitoring` configuration.
 <!-- What does "use your one" mean?    -->

 ## Grafana Dashboards